RaphaelRates/pesquisa_eficiencia_algoritmos-de-ordenacao/README.md

-# Sorting Algorithm Test Suite
+## An empirical and mathematical analysis of sorting algorithms based
+compared between the original versions

+# Efficiency Comparison between
+Classical sorting algorithms and its variations.

-This project provides a comprehensive test suite to evaluate the performance of various sorting algorithms implemented in C. The following sorting algorithms are tested:
+This project provides a comprehensive test suite to evaluate the performance of various sorting algorithms implemented in C. The following sorting algorithms are tested, made by Raphael Sousa Rabelo Rates and completed on 08/25/2024:

 - **Selection Sort**
 - **Quick Sort**